stephanmantler/super-map-block/README.md

 ![](doc/media/locate-page.gif)

 After installing and activating the plugin, there will be a new sidebar in your Gutenberg editor (look for the globe icon in the top right corner).
-If it does not show up directly, you can access it through the 'More tools and options' section (three vertical dots) as Plugins -> Geolocation.
+If it does not show up directly, you can access it through the `More tools and options` section (three vertical dots) at `Plugins` -> `Geolocation`.

 You can place as many polygons, circles and/or markers on the map as you see fit to represent your page or post.